DevOpsDolapo/DevOps_Projects/PROJECT 8/Project8.md

 Automating the load balancer configuration can lead to a reduction in human intervention, help cut out configuration mistakes, and aid adjustment to changing traffic patterns and server conditions.

-Some of the benefits of load balancing automation are:
+Some of the benefits of load balancer automation are:

 - Improves server administration